Spanish match

-The Spanish match was a proposed marriage between Prince Charles, the son of King James I of England, and Infanta Maria Anna of Spain, the daughter of Philip III of Spain.
+The Spanish match was a proposed marriage between Prince Charles, the son of King James VI & I of Kingdom of Scotland and England, and Infanta Maria Anna of Spain, the daughter of Philip III of Spain.
 Negotiations took place over the period 1614 to 1623, and during this time became closely related to aspects of British foreign and religious policy, before breaking down completely.